Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 Removing the concept of pointers makes programming easier.
 There are no dangling pointers, aliasing problems or defensive copying and other classic problems.
 It also makes it simpler for the runtime and compiler to generate extremely fast code.

 ## STATIC TYPING, INFERRED

+Floyd is strongly typed language.
+Every variable, argument, return value and struct member has a defined type.
+If you make a vector of elements, you need to decide on one type of elements to store in the vector.

-Every value and variable and identifier have a static type: a type that is defined at compile time, before the program runs.
+All types are defined at compile time, before the program runs.
 This is how Java, C++ and Swift works.

 Javascript, Python and Ruby does not use static typing.

-You can often leave out the actual type from the code, when the compiler already knows the type.
+You can often leave out the actual type from the code, when the compiler already knows the type - the compiler can often guess = infer the type.

-## DATA TYPES

-These are the primitive data types built into the language itself.
-The building blocks of all values and data in Floyd.

-The goal is that all the basics you need are already there in the language and the core library.
-This makes it easy to start making meaningful programs.

-It also promotes composability since all Floyd code can rely on these types and communicate between themselves using these types.
-This greatly reduces the need to write glue code that converts between different library's string classes and logging and so on.

-|TYPE		  	| USE
-|:---				|:---
-|__bool__			|__true__ or __false__
-|__int__			| Signed 64 bit integer
-|__double__		| 64-bit floating point number
-|__string__		| Built-in string type.
-8-bit pure (supports embedded zeros).
-Use for machine strings, basic UI.
-Not localizable.
-Typically used for Windows Latin1, UTF-8 or ASCII.
-|__typeid__		| Describes the *type* of a value.
-|__function__	| A function value.
-Functions can be Floyd functions or C functions.
-They are callable.
-|__struct__		| Like C struct or classes or tuples.
-A value object.
-|__vector__		| A continuous array of elements addressed via indexes.
-|__dictionary__	| Lookup values using string keys.
-|__json__	| A value that holds a JSON-compatible value, can be a big JSON tree.
-|TODO: __protocol__	| A value that hold a number of callable functions.
-Also called interface or abstract base class.
-|TODO: __sum-type__		| Tagged union.
-|TODO: __float__		| 32-bit floating point number
-|TODO: __int8__		| 8-bit signed integer
-|TODO: __int16__		| 16-bit signed integer
-|TODO: __int32__		| 32-bit signed integer

-Notice that string has many qualities of an array of characters.
-You can ask for its size, access characters via [], etc.